Heaven's Open: Singles

 "Gimme Back" and the title track "Heaven's Open" were released as singles in 1991.
 Both were also released under the name Michael Oldfield.

 Equipment

 Musical equipment on the album includes Atari, C-Lab and Fairlight products.
-Also featured are Roland D50, MKS-80 and D550s, an Akai S900, S1000 and S1100, an EMU Proteus, a Korg M1 a Yamaha DX5 and the Steinberg 'Topaz'.
+Also featured are Roland D-50, MKS-80 and D-550, an Akai S900, S1000 and S1100, an EMU Proteus, a Korg M1 a Yamaha DX5 and a Steinberg 'Topaz'.
 A Harrison series X mixing console, a Sony 3348 digital tape machine and microphones made by Bruel & Kjaer were used in the creation of the album.

 Track listing

 All tracks written by Mike Oldfield.